Dhanush-16/GOOD-SOCIETY-BILDER/README.md

-#open the above link in any browser
+#copy the above link and open in any browser